ArkinSolomon/xpkg-docs/docs/xpkg-developers/environment-variables.md

 - `PASSWORD_RESET_SECRET` -- The secret used to sign password reset tokens.
 - `RECAPTCHA_SECRET` -- The secret shared between reCAPTCHA and the server.
 - `SERVER_TRUST_HASH` -- The hash of the trust key recieved from the X-Pkg jobs service during the handshake.
+- `NODE_ENV` -- Either "production", "test", or "development".
+Changes the behavior of the server by enabling or disabling certain features.

 ### Optional Variables

 - `PORT` -- Only used to changed the port that the registry listens on.
 Defaults to 443.
 - `RECAPTCHA_DISABLE` -- Set to 1 in order to disable server-side reCAPTCHA validation.
+- `SERVER_ID` -- The unique identifier of the server.
+If not provided, a default one will be.

 ## Jobs Service